joelgriffith/navalia/docs/_docs/Chrome/inject.md

 category: Chrome
 ---

 The `inject` method injects a JavaScript or CSS file into the page.
-It accpets a single-argument: a string of the filepath to inject.
+It accepts a single-argument: a string of the filepath to inject.

-It will return a `boolean` indicating succes, or throw on failure.
+It will return a `boolean` indicating success, or throw on failure.

 *JavaScript*
 ```js